cobaohieu/ASUS-K55VD-HACKINTOSH/README.md

-# End Support in July, 2020.
-Because Apple do not support the same model like my laptop.
-Let's move to Macbook Air or Macbook Pro, even Windows to get good support.
+## This is the gift for you at the end of COVID19 year in 2021.:! :))
+## What are you waiting for?
+Let's move to mac OS Big Sur with the new icon, smooth, and more....

-## How to install OS X Yosemite 10.10, OS X El Capital 10.11, macOS Sierra 10.12, macOS High Sierra 10.13, macOS Mojave 10.14, mac OS Catalina 10.15 on Laptop ASUS K55VD
+## How to install OS X Yosemite 10.10, OS X El Capital 10.11, macOS Sierra 10.12, macOS High Sierra 10.13, macOS Mojave 10.14, mac OS Catalina 10.15, mac OS Big Sur on Laptop ASUS K55VD

 Make Laptop ASUS K55VD like Mac Book Pro 2012 late run real macOS.
 This is a working set of kexts and configurations for running OS X, macOS for laptop ASUS K55VD.